Detection under Privileged Information: Privileged Information Detection

 \subsection{Distillation}

-Model compression or distillation are techniques to transfer knowledge from a complex Deep Neural Network (DNN) to small one without loss of accuracy~\cite{hinton2015distilling}.
-The motivation behind the idea suggested in~\cite{ba2014deep} is closely related to knowledge transfer approach previously introduced.
+Model compression or distillation are techniques to transfer knowledge from a complex Deep Neural Network (DNN) to a smaller one without loss of accuracy~\cite{hinton2015distilling}.
+The motivation behind the idea suggested in~\cite{ba2014deep} is closely related to knowledge transfer.
 The goal of the distillation is to use the class knowledge from both class labels (\ie hard labels) and probability vectors of each (\ie soft labels).
 The benefit of using class probabilities in addition to the hard labels is intuitive because probabilities of each class define a similarity metric over the classes apart from the samples' correct classes.
 Lopez-Paz et al. recently introduced an extension of model distillation used to compress models built on a set of features into models built on a different set of features~\cite{lopez2015unifying}.
 We adapt this technique to detection algorithms.

 We address the problem of privileged information using distillation as follows.
-First, we train a ``privileged'' model on the privileged features and lables whose output of the model is the vector of soft labels $S$.
-Second, we train a \emph{distilled} model (used at runtime) by minimizing Equation~\ref{eq:distillation} which learns a detection model by simultaneously imitating the privileged predictions of the privileged model and learning the targets of the standard features.
-The algorithm for learning such a model is presented Algorithm~\ref{algo:generalizedDistillation} and outlined as follows:
+First, we train a ``privileged'' model on the privileged set and labels whose output of the model is the vector of soft labels $S$.
+Second, we train a \emph{distilled} model (used at runtime) by minimizing Equation~\ref{eq:distillation}, which learns a detection model by simultaneously imitating the privileged predictions of the privileged model and learning the targets of the standard set.
+The algorithm for learning such a model is presented in Algorithm~\ref{algo:generalizedDistillation} and outlined as follows: